StephenDoyle10/lyrics/README.md

-***Extra features in branch 16:
+***Post script, extra features and housekeeping in branch 16:

 1. added a function called createUniqueIdForDocument as we needed a way to assign each new document we created a unique id number.
 We did this by creating a new database called 'counters', that will always have just a single document, called 'greetings'.
-This document contains a property called current which is number that we have programmed to increase by 1 every time we create a new document in 'greetingMessages' collection.
-Thus this 'current' number stays unique we can grab it each time we create a new greetMessages document and asign it as that documents id.
+This document contains a property called 'current' which is a number that we have programmed to increase by 1 every time we create a new document in 'greetingMessages' collection.
+Thus this 'current' number stays unique we can grab it each time we create a new greetMessages document and asign it as that document's id.

+2. API folder: up until now, all our JavaScript code on the API side has been in a single file - server.js.
+Keeping all JS code in one file is typically considered bad practice, especially as the project grows and that file gets bigger and unweildly.
+Instead, 'separation of concerns' is advised.
+This is the idea that each module in an app should only be responsible for one thing and should not contain code that deals with other things.
+Separating concerns reduces code complexity by breaking a large app down into many smalled units.
+We have already done that on the front-end and split our front-end code into a few different files.
+Now we will do that on the back-end.
+Ultimately, our server.js file will become 4 files: server.js, api_handler.js, db.js, and issue.js.

+The server.js file sets up the express server and begins listening.

+The api_handler.js file deals with the construction of the Apollo server, and the creation of the resolver object.

+The db.js file which contains the function for connecting to MongoDB.
+It also contains the function for creating a unique ID for each document (see above)

+The issue.js file has all our resolver functions.